mdshanewaz/My_Portfolio_Website/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.51: Various tweaks and fixes, including relating to atomic table restores.
+* 1.16.53: Various tweaks and fixes, including relating to restoring with a different table prefix, the scheduling algorithm and Backblaze deletion.